-Communities throughout the US but primarily along the east coast, midwest and in the mountains struggle with the presence of radium in their public water supplies at levels that pose risk to public health.
+Communities throughout the United States, though primarily along the east coast, midwest and in the mountains struggle with the presence of radium in their public water supplies at levels that pose risk to public health.
 Most radium contamination is attributed to natural sources, often occurring when groundwater is exposed to rock formations with trace amounts of radioactive elements.

 Wondering what technology is best suited to remove Radium from your drinking water?
-Tonka can help design a customized solution for your application; just send us a Radium Removal Inquiry with your question.
+Tonka Water can help design a customized solution for your application!
+Just send us a Radium Removal Inquiry with your question.

 Radium Removal Reference Material:

 Review Project Profiles on Tonka Water Radium Treatment Installations:

 Contact us to setup a complete pilot study customized for your site specific constraints.